PlanTL-GOB-ES/MEDDOCAN-Format-Converter-Script/README.md

 $> python converter.py -i input_folder/ -o output_folder/
 </pre>

-It converts files between MEDDOCAN-Brat, MEDDOCAN-XML, and i2b2 formats.
-The mapping between the different formats is defined in the files in the mappings/ folders.
+It converts files between `MEDDOCAN-Brat`, `MEDDOCAN-XML`, and `i2b2` formats.
+The mapping between the different formats is defined in the files in the `mappings/` folders.
 See below for further information.

 Input and target directories, as well as source and target formats can be chosen